The Highlands Mansion and Gardens

-Old Village Master Painters has had the pleasure to work on several projects at The Highlands including work on the mansion, and on the out-buildings.
+Old Village Master Painters has had the pleasure to work on several projects at The Highlands including interior painting of the Mansion (forgot to take pictures!).
+We also did restoration work on the Gardener's Cottage (see below).
+A brief history of the Highlands is further down this page.

 Anthony Morris, a prominent Philadelphia merchant and politician built The Highlands in 1796 on 200 acres in Whitemarsh as a summer escape from the yellow fever that ravaged Philadelphia in the 1790's.
 Morris ran into financial difficulties in 1808 and was forced to sell the estate to Daniel Hitner.
 Hitner sold the Highlands, now 300 acres, to Philadelphia wine merchant George Schaeff in 1813.